ANTHRO NEW ENGLAND CODE OF CONDUCT

 - Miscellaneous Notes

-- The standards of conduct for Anthro New England will be strictly enforced by Anthro New England security volunteers who will be clearly identified as such on site.
+- The standards of conduct for Anthro New England will be strictly enforced by Anthro New England safety volunteers who will be clearly identified as such on site.
 Please remember that your con badge is the property of Anthro New England, Inc. and must be presented and/or surrendered to any Staff member requesting it.
-If you have any problem with any action taken by a Staff member you may take the matter up with the Chief of Security or to Anthro New England’s Convention Chair.
+If you have any problem with any action taken by a Staff member you may take the matter up with the Head of Convention Safety or to Anthro New England’s Convention Chair.

 - Please be reminded that these rules involve, of course, “worst-case” scenarios and are put into place to ensure the safety and comfort of our members.
 They are also not all-inclusive; in all cases, the singular rule that supersedes all others is, “Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects Anthro New England’s relationship with its guests, its venue or the public is strictly forbidden and may result in revocation of membership privileges.”
 We anticipate no difficulties, as our members as a whole are rational and responsible adults.
 Anthro New England is prepared to deal with any or all of the above scenarios in as rapid and efficient a manner as possible should they occur.
 We thank our members for their past cooperation and for their continued assistance in making this a safe and enjoyable experience for everyone.